tropy/docs/beginning/rights.md

 ### Material not protected by copyright law and always in the public domain

-* U.S. federal government documents \(produced by or for government agencies\); Note that only some state government documents are in the public domain
+* U.S. federal government documents \(produced by or for government agencies\); note that only some state government documents are in the public domain
 * Laws and legal codes
 * Works whose owners waive their copyright by using the [Creative Commons 0](https://creativecommons.org/share-your-work/public-domain/cc0/) dedication